dsavenko/progaholic/README.md

 ## Feedback

-Please, send me feedback, like bug reports or feature requests!
+Please, send me feedback, like bug reports, feature requests or pull requests!
 The best way would be by filing [issues here](https://github.com/dsavenko/progaholic/issues).
 You can also mail me at ds@dsavenko.com.

 ## Icon